http4k/http4k/README.md

 ## Example [<img class="octocat" src="https://www.http4k.org/img/octocat-32.png"/>](https://github.com/http4k/http4k/blob/master/src/docs/cookbook/readme/example.kt)

 This quick example is designed to convey the simplicity & features of [http4k] .
-See also the [quickstart](https://http4k.org/quickstart/) for the simplest possible starting point.
+See also the [quickstart](https://http4k.org/quickstart/) for the simplest possible starting point and demonstrates how to serve and consume HTTP services with dynamic routing.

 To install, add these dependencies to your **Gradle** file:
 ```groovy